 The research plan will inform decision-making and management actions to conserve and recover fish and wildlife addressed in the Council’s Fish and Wildlife Program by identifying and helping to resolve critical uncertainties.

-The research plan identifies major research themes and critical uncertainties for research funding.
+The research plan identifies 12 major research themes and critical uncertainties posed as questions.
 In so doing, the research plan provides guidance for addressing key uncertainties that affect anadromous fish, resident fish, wildlife, and the ecosystems that support them.
 The research plan will help the Council manage the program by informing decision-making, facilitating scientific review, focusing project selection, providing a basis for redirecting future research, and making the program more effective.

 Scope and Audience of the Columbia River Basin Research Plan